Algorigo/PressureGo_Android/README.md

     pressureValue[i] = (BYTE_LOWER[i] shl 8) + BYTE_UPPER[i]
 ```

+## Sample Code

+This repository shows how to use our device by android sample project.

 ### Integration

 The easiest way to include the library to your project is to add the